Confusedfish/confusedfish.github.io/_posts/2017_Canada/2017-02-02-christines-restaurant.md

 Rather than use yesterday's timeshare profits on sensible things like ski hire or general supplies we thought it would be better to splurge it on some fine dining!

-[Christine's](https://www.whistlerblackcomb.com/the-village/dining/christines-restaurant) is a restaurant on Blackcomb mountain house in the Rendezvous building.
+[Christine's](https://www.whistlerblackcomb.com/the-village/dining/christines-restaurant) is a restaurant on Blackcomb mountain housed in the Rendezvous building.
-It make the most of the fantastic scenery but also has superb service and top notch food.
+It makes the most of the fantastic scenery but also has superb service and top notch food.

 So our 3 hours of avoiding buying a timeshare was converted into: